 In A2X for Shopify, the Sezzle payouts are generated as per the data fetched from Shopify.
 The expected deposit amount that A2X allocates to the clearing account per Sezzle payout is the gross amount - so the Sezzle fees are not deducted.
 Why?
 Simply because the Sezzle fees don't pass through your Shopify account, which is what A2X is connected to.

-This guide will explain how to confirm that the A2X payouts balance back to your monthly Sezzle detailed statement, as well as how to allocate your Sezzle fees on a monthly basis.
+This guide will explain how to confirm that the A2X payouts balance back to your monthly Sezzle detailed statement, as well as how to allocate your Sezzle fees monthly.

-1/ In A2X - sort your payouts list by payment gateway
+1/ In A2X - sort your payouts list by a payment gateway

 For reasons of clarity, we have listed below the A2X Sezzle payouts covering the two months (Nov, Dec) that we will cover in this article:

-Please Note: The account in our example is set up to generate Sezzle payouts on a daily basis.
+Please Note: The account in our example is set up to generate Sezzle payouts daily.
 However, you can also set A2X to generate either weekly or even better, monthly payout entries for your other payment processors such as PayPal, AfterPay, Sezzle, Stripe etc.

 2/ In Sezzle - download a monthly report of account activity for a given period